liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/faceted-search-and-customized-search-filtering.markdown

 1. Configure custom facets in Liferay's Search portlet JSON configuration.

-2. Use Liferay's search API to programatically create facets and add them to a search context.
+2. Use Liferay's search API to programmatically create facets and add them to a search context.

 Setting up facet configurations using a JSON definition is the most flexible solution since the configuration can be dynamically changed at runtime.
 However, this option is only available in Liferay's Search portlet.
-Programatically adding facets to a search context allows developers to tightly control how the search is used.
+Programmatically adding facets to a search context allows developers to tightly control how the search is used.
 This option is available to developers of custom Liferay portlets.